Bank of New York Mellon Corp Sells 29,908 Shares of WNS (Holdings) Limited (NYSE:WNS)

-Bank of New York Mellon Corp decreased its position in shares of WNS (Holdings) Limited (NYSE:WNS) by 33.3% during the 2nd quarter, Holdings Channel reports.
-The institutional investor owned 59,938 shares of the business services provider’s stock after selling 29,908 shares during the quarter.
-Bank of New York Mellon Corp’s holdings in WNS were worth $4,787,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Bank of New York Mellon Corp lessened its holdings in WNS (Holdings) Limited (NYSE:WNS) by 33.3% during the second quarter, Holdings Channel reports.
+The fund owned 59,938 shares of the business services provider’s stock after selling 29,908 shares during the period.
+Bank of New York Mellon Corp’s holdings in WNS were worth $4,787,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds have also recently bought and sold shares of the company.
+Other institutional investors and hedge funds have also bought and sold shares of the company.
 Quadrant Capital Group LLC increased its position in WNS by 288.6% during the 2nd quarter.
 Quadrant Capital Group LLC now owns 307 shares of the business services provider’s stock worth $25,000 after buying an additional 228 shares during the period.
 McIlrath & Eck LLC increased its position in WNS by 44.1% during the 2nd quarter.
 McIlrath & Eck LLC now owns 431 shares of the business services provider’s stock worth $34,000 after buying an additional 132 shares during the period.
 JPMorgan Chase & Co. increased its position in WNS by 51.0% during the 1st quarter.
 JPMorgan Chase & Co. now owns 1,641 shares of the business services provider’s stock worth $119,000 after buying an additional 554 shares during the period.
-Veriti Management LLC bought a new position in WNS during the 2nd quarter worth $227,000.
-Finally, XTX Topco Ltd bought a new position in WNS during the 1st quarter worth $222,000.
-Hedge funds and other institutional investors own 98.50% of the company’s stock.
+XTX Topco Ltd bought a new position in WNS during the 1st quarter worth $222,000.
+Finally, Veriti Management LLC bought a new position in WNS during the 2nd quarter worth $227,000.
+Institutional investors and hedge funds own 98.50% of the company’s stock.

-A number of research analysts recently commented on the company.
+Several research analysts have weighed in on the company.
+Deutsche Bank Aktiengesellschaft increased their price objective on WNS from $80.00 to $85.00 and gave the stock a “buy” rating in a research report on Friday, July 16th.
 Barrington Research raised their price target on WNS from $84.00 to $95.00 and gave the stock an “outperform” rating in a research report on Friday, July 16th.
-Cowen raised their price target on WNS from $82.00 to $90.00 and gave the stock an “outperform” rating in a research report on Friday, July 16th.
-Needham & Company LLC raised their price objective on WNS from $88.00 to $97.00 and gave the company a “buy” rating in a research note on Thursday, July 15th.
-JPMorgan Chase & Co. raised their price objective on WNS from $89.00 to $99.00 and gave the company an “overweight” rating in a research note on Tuesday, August 17th.
-Finally, Zacks Investment Research lowered WNS from a “buy” rating to a “hold” rating in a research note on Thursday, July 22nd.
+Zacks Investment Research cut WNS from a “buy” rating to a “hold” rating in a research report on Thursday, July 22nd.
+Needham & Company LLC raised their price target on WNS from $88.00 to $97.00 and gave the stock a “buy” rating in a research report on Thursday, July 15th.
+Finally, Cowen raised their price objective on WNS from $82.00 to $90.00 and gave the company an “outperform” rating in a research note on Friday, July 16th.
 Two equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
 According to data from MarketBeat, the company presently has a consensus rating of “Buy” and a consensus target price of $88.89.

 About WNS